-The arbitrator biographies for the national program are available for review from Debbie Lech, Operations Manager, NCDS at their headquarters in Sterling Heights [Detroit], i.
-Physical Description of Hearing (i.e., Meeting)
+The arbitrator biographies for the national program are available for review from Debbie Lech, Operations Manager, NCDS at their headquarters in Sterling Heights [Detroit], Michigan.

-Michigan.
 The biographies are thorough and current, and the list of arbitrators for each district includes the dates of their appointments.